mongodb/mongo-c-driver/doc/mongoc_database_drop_with_opts.rst

 This function attempts to drop a database on the MongoDB server.

-If no write concern is provided in ``command_opts``, the database's write concern is used.
+If no write concern is provided in ``opts``, the database's write concern is used.

 Errors
 ------